sighupio/fury-getting-started/fury-on-talos/README.md

 This step-by-step tutorial helps you deploy the **Kubernetes Fury Distribution** (KFD) on a local Kubernetes cluster based on [Talos Linux][talos-linux].

-Talos Linux is Linux designed for Kubernetes: - secure, immutable, and minimal.
+Talos Linux is Linux designed for Kubernetes: secure, immutable, and minimal.

 - Supports cloud platforms, bare metal, and virtualization platforms
 - All system management is done via an API.
 No SSH, shell or console
 - Production ready: supports some of the largest Kubernetes clusters in the world
 - Open source project from the team at Sidero Labs

-Note that Talos can run on several other platforms, this tutorial is a quick start on a local environment but you can apply the same steps to deploy KFD on other types of Talos installations.
+Talos Linux can run on several other platforms, this tutorial is a quick start on a local environment, but you can apply the same steps to deploy KFD on other types of Talos installations.
 Refer to [Talos Official Documentation][talos-docs] for more details.

 This tutorial will cover the following topics: